Skip to main content Skip to navigation

 In Singapore’s last MER – conducted in 2016 – the FATF explored the issue of CDD, specifically in relation to PEPs, identification of the source of funds, ongoing transaction monitoring, and identification of beneficial ownership.
 The FATF assessed the extent to which private banks and asset management firms in Singapore were effectively complying with their existing AML/CFT obligations.
 The assessment concluded the country to be mostly compliant in this regard but recommended pursuing more foreign PEPs involved in laundering corrupt proceeds and their professional enablers.

-PEP Screening Compliance in South Korea
+PEP screening compliance in South Korea

 Obligation for PEP screening: Yes